 The plan worked.
 When the Bodhisatta arrived, he complimented the boar on his clever trick and said he would not touch such filth, so he spared his life.
 The boar boasted of his “victory,” but the rest of the herd feared the Bodhisatta would return, and they all moved away to another place.

 In the Lifetime of the Buddha

-Embarrassed for the man, Sariputta decided this was a good time to end the night’s assembly and without addressing the elderly disciple, he got up and went to his room.
+Embarrassed for the man, Sariputta felt this was a good time to end the night’s assembly, and without addressing the elderly disciple, he got up and went to his room.
 Moggallana did the same.
-Many people in the audience were furious at this disciple for causing the discussion to end and they approached him.
-He ran away from the mob and fell into a cesspool, getting completely covered in filth.
-When the people saw him their anger changed to pity and some of them went to wake the Buddha to tell him about what had happened.
+Many people in the audience were furious at this disciple for causing the discussion to end, and they approached him.
+He ran away from the mob and fell into a cesspool, getting completely covered in feces.
+When the people saw this, their anger changed to pity, and some of them woke the Buddha and told him what had happened.